Superman: War of the Supermen

 Superman: War of the Supermen is an American comic book limited series from DC Comics that serves as the culmination to the Superman line-wide event New Krypton.
 The series began on Free Comic Book Day 2010, with a zero-issue released free of charge before the main limited series began the following week.

-The whole event is portrayed as a "100 Minute War" in the narrative's time, although the whole event lasted one month in May 2010.
-No other Superman family books were solicited that month other than Superman/Batman and Adventure Comics neither of which crosses over into the War of the Supermen.
+The event was published throughout one month in May 2010.
+No other Superman family books were solicited that month other than Superman/Batman and Adventure Comics, neither of which cross over into the War of the Supermen.

 Plot

 Following the events of New Krypton, World of New Krypton and Last Stand of New Krypton, the people of the new planet Krypton and Earth wage war after General Zod issues a formal declaration after discovering a human (Lex Luthor) helped destroy their planet.
 Superman is caught in the crossfire and must keep peace between Earth and the people that represent his heritage.